Privacy Policy

 12. Contact Us

-If you have any questions about this Privacy Policy or your rights under HIPAA or the CCPA, or if you wish to exercise any of your rights regarding Protected Health Information (PHI), please contact us:
+If you have any questions about this Privacy Policy, your rights under HIPAA or the CCPA, or if you wish to exercise any of your rights regarding Protected Health Information (PHI), please contact our Privacy Officer: